TRabb/Mushroom/README.md

 - Better map generation, some ideas include
   - Loops
   - Multiple paths intersecting
+  - River that goes top down that can also spawn enemies
+  - Different types of terrain that can spawn to block tower placement.
+These can also be used as areas only certain towers can be placed
+  - **BALANCE BALANCE BALANCE!**

 No real end goal for this other then to learn!